 What should the Size of my In-Sample and and Out-of-Sample Data be

-The size of your in-sample data should be large enough that it can predict certain behaviour in the out-of-sample period.
+The size of your in-sample data should be large enough that it can predict certain behaviour in the out-of-sample period but not too large that it incorporates too much noise.

 Underlying rationale is that the in-sample data contains some predictive prowess that lets you forecast something in the out-of-sample data.

-If your in-sample data is too large, it contains too much noise.
-If it is too small, it does cover enough data to make accurate predictions.
+If your in-sample data is too large, it contains too much false signals.
+If it is too small, it does not cover enough data to make accurate predictions.

 The actual size depends on your trading strategy.